linan7788626/Hoopla/README.md

 LensWrangler Plus Plus
 ============

-LensWrangler Plus Plus is based on [LensWrangler](http://drphilmarshall.github.com/LensWrangler/) , modified by Nan Li.
-It involves ellipitical lenses ellipitical sources and some new images. "eelens.js" in this repository is a updated version of [lens.js](https://github.com/slowe/lensjs), it includes elliptical models of both lenses and sources.
+LensWranglerPlusPlus is based on [LensWrangler](http://drphilmarshall.github.com/LensWrangler/) , modified by Nan Li.
+It involves ellipitical lenses, ellipitical sources and some new images. "eelens.js" in this repository is an updated version of [lens.js](https://github.com/slowe/lensjs), it includes elliptical models of both lenses and sources.

 [Example.](http://linan7788626.github.io/pages/LensWranglerPlusPlus/index.html)